Dadangdut33/Misaka-10032/README.md

 # Misaka-10032
-A Personal discord bot made by [me](https://github.com/Dadangdut33)\
-This is the repository of Misaka-10032 bot that i use for my private discord server (Para Pencari Waifu)\
+A Personal discord of me.
+I use it for my private discord server.
 Originally this bot repository was private but I opened it to public now cause why not ¯\\_(ツ)_/¯

 ## Getting Started